MerginMaps/docs/src/manage/webmaps-sharing/index.md

 ## Embedding webmaps using HTML

-Webmaps that are shared can be also embedded on a website using HTML element `iframe` by using the [URL link](#sharing-maps-via-url) of the webmap.
+Webmaps that are shared can also be embedded on a website using the HTML `iframe` element with the [URL link](#sharing-maps-via-url) of the webmap.

 For example, this code

 ```
-<iframe src="https://app.merginmaps.com/maps/grDTleg8yCdSracIxs-hmFIGdDs" height="500" width="700" title="Mergin Maps Webmas Iframe Example"></iframe>
+<iframe src="https://app.merginmaps.com/maps/grDTleg8yCdSracIxs-hmFIGdDs" height="500" width="700" title="Mergin Maps Webmaps Iframe Example"></iframe>
 ```

 produces this map:

-<iframe src="https://app.merginmaps.com/maps/grDTleg8yCdSracIxs-hmFIGdDs" height="500" width="700" title="Mergin Maps Webmas Iframe Example"></iframe>
+<iframe src="https://app.merginmaps.com/maps/grDTleg8yCdSracIxs-hmFIGdDs" height="500" width="700" title="Mergin Maps Webmaps Iframe Example"></iframe>